WHMCS/developer-docs/hooks-reference/invoices-and-quotes.md

 ## InvoiceChangeGateway

-Executes when changing the gateway on an invoice if the client area.
+Executes when changing the gateway on an invoice.

 #### Parameters